Tech-at-DU/Orange-Tree-SpriteKit-Swift4/P04-Level-the-Playing-Field/readme.md

 To make this magic happen, first you to need to get the *Skull* ready!

 > [action] Click on the skull in the node heirarchy on the left hand side.
-Set the *Name* property to `skull` and locate the *Physics Definition*.
+Set the *Name* property to `skull`.
+>
+> Next locate the *Physics Definition*.
 Give the *Skull* a `Bounding Rectangle` for the *Body Type* and locate the setting called *Contact Mask* (you may need to scroll down).
 You want this setting to be equal to `4294967295`.
 The easiest way to do this is to click the down arrow next to the number.
 Your *Skull* is now ready to handle collisions!

 ![Skull Contact Mask](assets/skull-contact-mask.png)